Skip to main content

 About

-Witchfire is a single player role playing game.
+Witchfire is a single player role playing shooter game with a horror theme.
 It was developed by The Astronauts and was released on September 23, 2024.
 It received very positive reviews from players.

 Skip User Reviews